Stacked glass payment cards with a rupee symbol, minaret silhouette, and Pakistani flag

 Top 3 Crypto Cards in Pakistan

-Pakistan's 1.5 million freelancers - the world's 4th largest freelancer workforce - already hold USDC from international clients, so KAST works best when someone wants to spend a new Upwork, Deel, or Gulf-funded balance the same week it arrives instead of first building into a token or staking strategy.
+Pakistan's freelancers already hold USDC from international clients, so KAST works best when someone wants to spend a new Upwork, Deel, or Gulf-funded balance the same week it arrives instead of first building into a token or staking strategy.

-COCA's 6% APY on stablecoin deposits creates a dollar-denominated savings account in a country where PKR savings lose 8% annually to depreciation, while its up to 8% cashback (scaling with staking $COCA tokens, 1% at free Starter) leads the field. ether.fi is arguably the most strategically important card here: Pakistan's ambiguous tax environment (0% to 35% depending on FBR classification) makes borrow-to-spend the only approach that carries zero disposal risk under any future ruling.
+COCA's 6% APY on stablecoin deposits creates a dollar-denominated savings account in a country where PKR savings lose roughly 8% annually to depreciation, while its up to 8% cashback (scaling with staking $COCA tokens, 1% at free Starter) leads the field. ether.fi is the most strategically important card here: Pakistan's tax environment (where the FBR has not published definitive crypto guidance) makes borrow-to-spend the safest approach under any future ruling.

-RedotPay Solana serves the $30 billion remittance corridor - a Gulf state worker sends USDC to a family member's card at near-zero cost versus the 3-8% that Western Union and JazzCash International charge.
-Self-custody cards avoid exchange dependency entirely - relevant where the SBP's 2018 ban makes exchange relationships legally fraught.
+RedotPay Solana serves the remittance corridor.
+A Gulf state worker sends USDC to a family member's card at near-zero cost versus the 3-8% that Western Union and JazzCash International charge.
+Jupiter and xPlace serve the self-custody and DeFi audience who want wallet-connected spending.

 KAST K Card